Takeaway

 In soccer, keeping your head up when dribbling is important.
 It allows you to continuously scan the field, identify your teammates, and see potential goal opportunities.

 When you enter the patient’s room, scan your surroundings.
-Often, they show signs of being worried.
 Observe their facial expressions and register the necessary cues to tailor your care.
 Scan the room for tissues and nearby chairs to sit next to your patient.

 2. Listen.